nexmo-community/transcribe-comprehend-multi-sub/README.md

 (\*) *Note: Your AWS account may be limited to only 2 active Access Keys.
 To create a new pair of Keys, you may need to "Make Inactive" an existing active Access Key ID, however before doing so, you need to absolutely make sure that key is not used by your other applications.*

-## About this connector
+## About this reference connection

-Vonage Voice API's Amazon Transcribe & Comprehend connector makes use of the [WebSockets feature](https://docs.nexmo.com/voice/voice-api/websockets).
-When a call is established, your Vonage Voice API application makes a websocket connection to this connector and streams the audio in real time via the websocket.
+Vonage Voice API's Amazon Transcribe & Comprehend reference connection makes use of the [WebSockets feature](https://docs.nexmo.com/voice/voice-api/websockets).
+When a call is established, your Vonage Voice API application makes a websocket connection to this reference connection and streams the audio in real time via the websocket.

-The connector posts back in real time transcripts and optionally sentiment scores, via a webhook call back to your Vonage Voice API application.
+The reference connection posts back in real time transcripts and optionally sentiment scores, via a webhook call back to your Vonage Voice API application.
 It is a multi-threaded server application with subprocesses to avoid unnecessary long idle https sessions to AWS after transcription and sentiment analysis requests.

-See https://github.com/nexmo-se/transcribe-comprehend-client for a sample code on how an application using Vonage Voice API can use the connector for real time transcription and sentiment analysis of voice calls.
+See https://github.com/nexmo-se/transcribe-comprehend-client for a sample code on how an application using Vonage Voice API can use the reference connection for real time transcription and sentiment analysis of voice calls.

 The parameter `sensitivity` allows the Voice API application to set the VAD (Voice Activity Detection) sensitivity from the most sensitive (value = 0) to the least sensitive (value = 3), this is an integer value.

-## Running Transcibe and Comprehend connector
+## Running Transcibe and Comprehend reference connection

 You may select one of the following 4 types of deployments.